buckning/myzappi/README.md

 ```

 # Configure environment variables
+* Create `skillId` environment variable for `myzappi` lambda.
+The skill ID needs to be taken from the Alexa development console
 * Create `kmsKeyArn` environment variable and `awsRegion` for both lambdas

 ## Manually configure API gateway for myzappi-login